Justin Florek: Boston Bruins

+New York Islanders

 On July 2, 2015, Florek left the Bruins as a free agent to sign a one-year, two-way contract with the New York Islanders.
 He was assigned to AHL affiliate, the Bridgeport Sound Tigers for the duration of the 2015–16 season.
 He appeared in every game with the Sound Tigers, producing a career low 16 points.

+Milwaukee Admirals

 As an unsigned free agent over the summer, Florek was unable to attract NHL interest.
 On October 8, 2016, he signed a one-year AHL contract with the Milwaukee Admirals, affiliate to the Nashville Predators.
 In the 2016–17 season, Florek contributed with 12 goals and 30 points in 75 games for the Admirals.

+Iserlohn Roosters

 On May 19, 2017, as a free agent, he inked a one-year deal with his first European club, the Iserlohn Roosters of the German top-tier Deutsche Eishockey Liga (DEL).

+Florek served as the Roosters captain for the 2018–19 season.

+EHC Black Wings Linz

-Following two seasons with the Roosters, serving as captain in the 2018–19 campaign, Florek left the club to sign a one-year contract with the EHC Black Wings Linz in the neighbouring Austrian Hockey League (EBEL), on May 14, 2019.
+Florek left the Roosters to sign a one-year contract with the EHC Black Wings Linz in the neighbouring Austrian Hockey League (EBEL), on May 14, 2019.

+South Carolina Stingrays

 After three seasons in Europe, Florek as a free agent opted to return to North America by agreeing to a contract with the South Carolina Stingrays of the ECHL on September 3, 2020.

+Florek found success in his return to North America, scoring 19 goals and 41 assists for a professional career-high 41 points in his first season.
+He would help the Stingrays reach the Kelly Cup Finals, where they would lose to the Fort Wayne Komets in four games.

+After being named an alternate captain of the Stingrays, Florek would break his recently set career high in points the following season, scoring 22 goals and 25 assists for 47 points.

+Dresdner Eislöwen

+After three years with the Stingrays, Florek returned to Europe, signing with the Dresdner Eislöwen in the DEL2.